-Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence.
+Parents and private foster carers both have a legal duty to inform the relevant North Northamptonshire Local Authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence.

-Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
+Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the North Northamptonshire Local Authority, particularly when the child has come from another country.
 In some cases, privately fostered children are affected by abuse and neglect, or be involved in trafficking, child sexual exploitation or modern-day slavery.